My name is Lindsey. This is my blog. It’s been going (strong?) since 2003.

 Some trivia to get you started, if you’re new around here.

 On the side, I have a design/photography operation called Eyedot Creative.
 I sell prints and stationery and such on Etsy.
-I do freelance work, so if you are in need of someone to photograph babies, engagements, events, gardens, pets, etc., or in need of someone to whip up some designs for your business cards or websites or flyers or invitations or whatnot, shoot me a note at email@example.com.
+I do some scattered freelance work, so if you are in need of someone to photograph babies, engagements, events, gardens, pets, etc., or in need of someone to whip up some designs for your business cards or websites or flyers or invitations or whatnot, shoot me a note at email@example.com.

 About the blog name